Young Pioneer Tours

 For more information on a Timor overland trip please get in touch.

-FAQ About travel to West Papua
+Frequently Asked Questions about travel to West Papua

 Yes, it is extremely safe to travel to West Papua, particularly when compared to Papua New Guinea.
 There its some petit crime and nationalist issues though.
 It should also be remembered that there is a lot of jungle, which is why we suggest joining an organized tour.